gingerbeardman/gingerbeardman.github.io/_posts/2021-06-05-channelling-rgb-into-1bit.md

 Overall, I did a few more tricks:
 - threshold convert the channels to 1-bit colour
 - apply a dither pattern to the green channel
-- composite the three layers back together as the final image
+- composite select layers back together as the final image

 The final process worked a treat!

 Here are some example hi-res images showing the the steps from initial render to final composited image:

 ![PNG](/images/posts/daily-driver-rgb-1bit-1-render.png "Render, 8-bit colour")
 {:.tofigure}